-A: The not-for-profit designation recognizes the valuable work performed by charitable, religious, cultural, educational, and other organizations, including hospitals.
-Nonprofit hospitals have a long history of providing health care for all, including those who cannot pay.
+A: The not-for-profit designation recognizes the valuable work performed by charitable, religious, cultural, educational and other organizations, including hospitals.
+Nonprofit hospitals have a long history of providing health care for all; including those who are not able to pay.
 Due to their charitable status, not-for-profit hospitals are exempt from most federal and state taxes but are not exempt from other taxes, like Social Security and Medicare taxes.
-The term "nonprofit" or "not-for-profit" means that the hospital's profits are returned to the hospital for its operations rather than to shareholders.
+The term "non-profit" or "not-for-profit" means that the profits of the hospital are returned to the hospital for its operations rather than to shareholders.